bihealth/bih-cluster/bih-cluster/docs/index.md

 ## Maintenance Announcements

 !!! attention "Current and Future Maintenances"
-    - :calendar: July 13, 2021 (HPC4Research): Reorganization of nodes (med02xx/med07xx)
+    - :calendar: August 3, 2021 (HPC4Research): Networking hardware exchange

 See [Maintenance](admin/maintenance) for a detailed list of current, planned, and previous maintenance and update work.